×

 • Q2 2024: Masimo Launches Stork Wireless Home Baby Monitoring System Masimo launched Stork, a wireless baby monitoring system that provides hospital-grade vital sign monitoring for use in both home and neonatal intensive care environments.

-• Q1 2024: Natus Medical Acquires Babybe, Expanding Neonatal Intensive Care Portfolio Natus Medical completed the acquisition of Babybe, a company specializing in neonatal care technology that enables mother-infant bonding in NICUs, strengthening Natus' position in the neonatal intensive care market.
+• Q1 2024: Natus Medical Acquires Babybe, Expanding Neonatal Intensive Care Market Portfolio Natus Medical completed the acquisition of Babybe, a company specializing in neonatal care technology that enables mother-infant bonding in NICUs, strengthening Natus' position in the neonatal intensive care market.

 • Q2 2024: Medtronic Receives CE Mark for SonarMed Airway Monitoring System for Neonates Medtronic announced it has received CE Mark approval for its SonarMed airway monitoring system, designed to provide real-time monitoring of endotracheal tube position in neonates and infants in intensive care.